Old Places and Items Help Scholars Validate Scripture!

 He adds, “One problem we constantly face is the desire on the part of many to apply one standard or test to secular literature and another to the Bible.
 One must apply the same test, whether the literature under investigation is secular or religious.
 Having done this, I believe we can hold the New Testament in our hands and say, ‘It is trustworthy and historically reliable.'”

-See you next week when we address the question “Has the Old Testament been reliably transmitted?”
+Next week we’ll address the question “Has the Old Testament been reliably transmitted?”

 This blog post highlights Josh and Sean McDowell’s recently revised apologetics classic, Evidence That Demands a Verdict.
 We are certain this fully updated and expanded resource will be an effective evangelism tool for you, and strengthen your faith by answering the toughest questions tossed to you by skeptics.
 Know what you know, because it’s true.
 But share this truth with LOVE!